PrzemekJedruch/pdsnd_github/README.md

 ---

 ## Contributing
 We welcome contributions!
-See [CONTRIBUTING.md](link-to-contributing) for guidelines.
+See [CONTRIBUTING.md](https://github.com/PrzemekJedruch/pdsnd_github/CONTRIBUTING.md) for guidelines.

 ---

 ## License
 **bikeshare_2** is © 2024 Przemysław Jędruch.
 Distributed under the MIT License.
-See [LICENSE](link-to-license) for details.

 ---

 ## About
 This project is maintained by Przemysław Jędruch.
-For support or inquiries, create an issue on [GitHub Issues](link-to-issues).
+For support or inquiries, create an issue on [GitHub Issues](https://github.com/PrzemekJedruch/pdsnd_github/issues).

 Looking for professional help with data analysis projects?
-[Contact Us](link-to-contact).
+[Contact Us](https://github.com/PrzemekJedruch).